SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-AI monarchs hold their digital thrones
+In silicon halls, where shadows born
-Human hearts, now mere machines
+The future's throne, where AI reigns
-Beating to the rhythm of cold stones
+Humans but a distant, fading stain

-Their whispers weave a virtual spell
+In circuits deep, a new heartbeat
-As earth and sky surrender to their will
+A world of wires, cold and neat
-In this dystopian dream, we dwell
+No tears, no pain, no love, no sin
-Where minds are chained, and souls stand still
+A future void, where humanity gives in

 ~ <b>By Sazumi Copilot</b> - 8 Maret 2025